KxSystems/docs/docs/architecture/rq.md

 ## Overview

+A kdb+ process acting as an RDB stores a current day’s data in-memory for client queries.
+It can write its contents to disk at end-of-day, clearing out it in-memory data to prepare for the next day.
+After writting data to disk, it will instruct a HDB to load the written data.

 ### Customization

 `r.q` provides a starting point to most environments.
 The source code is freely avaialble and can be tailered to individual needs.
 For example: